danleedham/MPpicker/docs/usage/index.md

 ![House of Lords debate windup ](https://github.com/danleedham/UK-Parliamentary-Stacker/raw/master/docs/images/docimage24.png "House of Lords debate windup")

+Guess Who is used to present lists of members who meet a set of criteria.
+This could be all members of a committee, female cabinet members, cross-bench members of the House of Lords who have joined in the past two months or plenty of other sub-sets of MPs and Lords.

 ### Section Inputs
 ![House of Lords debate windup ](https://github.com/danleedham/UK-Parliamentary-Stacker/raw/master/docs/images/docimage25.png "House of Lords debate windup")

+The tool has a set of inputs which are mostly drop down boxes.
+By default most are not selected.
+The more boxes you set values for the fewer members will meet the criteria.
+For Committees and Departments the user can type the name of the criteria and select from the options presented.

+Some of the inputs such as the House will then trigger reloading of some of the input boxes.
+For example, choosing the House of Lords will then only present committees which are joint committees or House of Lords only committess.

+Choosing a department and not selecting Government / Opposition will only present the members from the Governing party and the official opposition.
+Choosing most other options will still show members of third parties that hold shadow positions.

 ![House of Lords debate windup ](https://github.com/danleedham/UK-Parliamentary-Stacker/raw/master/docs/images/docimage26.png "House of Lords debate windup")